 Coventry & District Samaritans is an independent charity, run entirely by unpaid volunteers.
 We provide a free 24-hour helpline for people who are upset, troubled or who are feeling suicidal.

-We are proud holders of the Queen's Award for Voluntary Service, the highest award that is given to local volunteer groups in the UK.
+We are proud holders of the Queen's Award for Voluntary Service.
+This is the highest award that can be given to local volunteer groups in the UK and is equivalent to an MBE.

 In addition to our helplines, we also: